secondlife/lsl-definitions/README.md

 # LSL Definitions

-This repository contains the canonical `lsl_definitions.yaml` file that serves as the authoritative source of truth for Second Life's LSL (Linden Scripting Language) virtual machine specifications.
+This repository contains the canonical `lsl_definitions.yaml` file that serves as the authoritative source of truth for Second Life's LSL (Linden Scripting Language) library.

 ## Purpose